Bruce Hornsby: The Noisemakers

 In 2002, Hornsby released Big Swing Face.
 The album was Hornsby's most experimental effort to date.
 It was the only album on which Hornsby barely plays any piano and relied heavily on post-electronica beats, drum loops, Pro Tools editing, and dense synthesizer arrangements.
 Big Swing Face received mixed reviews, ranging from "a new and improved Bruce Hornsby" to being called one of the "strangest records of 2002".

-In 2004, after 19 successful years on RCA Records, Hornsby signed with Columbia Records and returned to a more acoustic, piano-driven sound on his Columbia Records debut album, Halcyon Days, released in June 2004.
+In 2004, after 19 years on RCA Records, Hornsby signed with Columbia Records and returned to a more acoustic, piano-driven sound on his debut album for Columbia, Halcyon Days, released in June 2004.
 Guests included Sting, Elton John and Eric Clapton.

-Throughout tours following the album's release, both with the Noisemakers and in solo performances, Hornsby continued to demonstrate his desire to "grow" as a singer and performer and to expand the instrumental possibilities of the piano in various genres.

 In July 2006, Hornsby released a four-CD/DVD box set titled Intersections (1985–2005).
 The discs are thematically broken into three categories: "Top 90 Time", "Solo Piano, Tribute Records, Country-Bluegrass, Movie Scores", and "By Request (Favorites and Best Songs)".
 A full third of the music is previously unreleased; many familiar tracks are presented as unreleased live versions rather than the original studio recordings, and the majority of the remaining tracks are from single B-sides, collaborations or tribute albums, and movie soundtracks.
 One song, "Song H", a new composition, was nominated for Best Pop Instrumental in 2007 at the 49th Annual Grammy Awards.

 In 2007, Hornsby began more regularly playing classical music: at a concert in St. Louis, Missouri, during Hornsby's improvisational session in "The Way It Is", he began playing J.S.
 Bach's Goldberg Variations along with the drums.
 In a different city, he played five straight Goldberg Variations over the drum intro of "Gonna Be Some Changes Made".

 On September 15, 2009, Bruce Hornsby and the Noisemakers released their fourth album, Levitate; it included new solo material with several songs co-written with Chip DiMatteo for the Broadway play SCKBSTD.

 In May 2011, the band released a live album, Bride of the Noisemakers.

 On June 17, 2016, Bruce Hornsby and the Noisemakers released their sixth album and fourth studio album, Rehab Reunion.
 Hornsby only plays the dulcimer on the album and does not play piano.
 The album was also Hornsby's first release on 429 Records.
-Like on many of his previous releases, Rehab Reunion features collaborations with guest artists.
+Like many of his previous releases, Rehab Reunion features collaborations with guest artists.
 Justin Vernon of Bon Iver sings background vocals on "Over the Rise".
 Mavis Staples duets with Hornsby on "Celestial Railroad".
 Also noteworthy is a folk version of "The Valley Road", originally a hit in 1988 with Hornsby's first backing band, the Range.